JohnnyMa/sane/pages/index.md

 Because of this, we decided to create our own configuration format designed to be written and read by humans.

-That being said you will easily notice that SAN found great inspiration from languages like TOML, HCL, JSON.
+That being said you will easily notice that SANE found great inspiration from languages like TOML, HCL, JSON.

 Here are some of the killer features: